bljustice/udacity-ab-testing/README.md

 ####Evaluation Metrics

-**Gross conversion**: This metric is defined by the number of user-ids that checkout and enroll in in the free trial divided by the number of unique cookies that click the “Start Free-Trial” button.
+**Gross conversion**: This metric is defined by the number of user-ids that checkout and enroll in the free trial divided by the number of unique cookies that click the “Start Free-Trial” button.
 Since this metric is measured after users have seen the experiment, it is directly affected by it, which makes it a strong evaluation metric and vice versa as an invariant metric.
 I would not expect the control and experiment groups for this metric to be evenly distributed.

 **Net conversion**: This metric is defined by the number of user-ids that remained enrolled after the 14-day free-trial period divided by the number of cookies that click the “Start Free-Trial” button.
 Since this metric is correlated to the impact of the experiment being run, it is a strong evaluation metric, and a weak invariant metric, since it will most likely change based on the experiment.
 I would not expect either the control and experiment groups to be evenly distributed for this metric either.